vruegner/examples-j2cl/README.md

 + war

 ## Usage
-For compilation of the server part and creating a webapp directory switch to the root directory of the project and do
+For compilation of the server part switch to the root directory of the project and do

 ```
 bazel build //webapp:webapp